spaceninja/dnd-adventures/src/adventures/history-channel/deck-3.md

 <aside class="block-torn-paper">

-**Quest: Stop the Broadcast:** The Doctor think she’s found the solution to the problem: If there’s no broadcast, there’s no reason for everyone to keep fighting over the broadcast.
-If you can stop the broadcast by sabotaging the equipment (either from Broadcasting itself, or by destroying the comms gear on the Station Exterior), the Doctor can get you access to the portal to go home.
+**Quest: Stop the Broadcast:** The Doc think she’s found the solution to the problem: If there’s no broadcast, there’s no reason for everyone to keep fighting over the broadcast.
+If you can stop the broadcast by sabotaging the equipment (either from Broadcasting itself, or by destroying the comms gear on the Station Exterior), the Doc can get you access to the portal to go home.

 </aside>